sim102/Housing-Price-Prediction/README.md

 ## Results

-Each Base models displays about 0.09 ~ 0.1 RMSE.
+Each Base models displayed about 0.09 ~ 0.1 RMSE.

-Blending process decreases the RMSE by about 50%, achieving 0.05 RMSE in the end.
+Blending process decreased the RMSE by about 50%, achieving 0.05 RMSE in the end.